TehMerow/PBR_Bake_Tools/readme.md

-# PBR Nodes

-A Blender addon that aids in the creation of PBR Texture baking
+# A Blender addon that aids in the creation of PBR Texture baking

 # Features
 - Create PBR textures on the fly with one button